 7. Know what to expect when you go for massages.

 Body massages and foot reflexology massages are popular activities to do in Bangkok.
-Most massage places will prepare a set of clothes (loose clothing, like pajamas) for you to change into.
-I’d also encountered a massage shop at Khao San, where you just lie down on the mattress in your own clothes and they start the session.
-If you’re a germophobe like me, try to detach your mind from wondering how many people had their faces touch the pillow before yours…..
+Most massage places will prepare a set of clothes (loose clothing, like pyjamas) for you to change into.
+I’d also experienced a massage shop at Khao San, where you just lie down on the mattress in your own clothes and they start the session.
+If you’re a germophobe like me, try to detach your mind from wondering how many people had their faces touch the pillow before yours….. or get ready a tissue paper ahead.

 Thai massage requires close body contact.
-The therapist will use her hands and elbows to knead your body and joints, sometimes even their feet to kick-press against your thighs to massage.
+The therapist will use her hands and elbows to knead your body and joints, sometimes even their feet to press-kick against your thighs to massage.
 It’s not always gentle, sometimes, even painful.
-Towards the end, they’ll want to twist and crack your backbone and also neck.
+Towards the end, they’ll want to twist and crack your back.
 Be mindful to relax at these peak moments and not brace your body as that might be dangerous.
 (This Nomadisbeautiful blog has a detailed article on Thai massage.)

 A typical one-hour Thai massage should cost about 300 baht (S$12 / USD$9), even at established joints.

-I actually took a body scrub + aromatherapy oil massage at Pasithea, right under the hotel that I was staying at.
+I actually took a body scrub + aromatherapy oil massage at Pasithea Ultimate Relaxation spa, right under K Maison Hotel, the hotel that I was staying at.
 For being a hotel guest, I got 40% off its combo treatments, paying 1170 baht (S$48 / USD$35) for the two-hour session!
 A typical one-hour body massage in Singapore costs at least S$60 / USD$44, so… do the Math.

 About tipping after your massages in Bangkok

 Tipping is not compulsory but from what I experienced at the bigger joints like HealthLand, massage therapists expect tips.
-(HealthLand is also a massage place that is filled with tourists.)
-Some therapists will outright ask you for tips.
+(HealthLand is also a massage place that’s popular with tourists.)
+Some therapists will outright remind you for tips.
 There are different arguments about not-tipping vs tourists over-tipping, so I think it’s all up to you.
-I actually don’t like being obliged to do something, especially if I didn’t enjoy the session at all (such as being at King and I Spa at Asoke).
+I actually don’t like being obliged to do something, especially if I didn’t enjoy the session at all.

 8. Don’t be afraid to dine solo.

-No one bats an eyelid for all the times I indicated table for 1 when I enter a restaurant, so solo dining in Bangkok is more common than you’ll presume.
+No one batted an eyelid for all the times I indicated table for one when I enter a restaurant at Terminal21 (a shopping mall at Asoke), so solo dining in Bangkok is more common than you’ll presume.
+I don’t know about you but I do get conscious of stares when I’m dining solo, SO, I always have my Kindle Paperwhite e-reader with me.
+In fact, I finished reading my “Gone Girl” novel in Bangkok!

 9. You can change currency easily in Bangkok.

 The rates are competitive too.
-For my last trip, when I ran out of Thai baht, I changed them at SuperRich at Asok BTS.
-You’ll need to produce identification (passport or identity card or driver’s license).
+For my last trip, when I ran out of Thai baht, I changed them at a SuperRich counter at Asok BTS station.
+You’ll need to produce identification (passport / identity card / driver’s license).

-Credit cards are also widely accepted in Bangkok, so fret not!
+Credit cards are also widely accepted in Bangkok’s shopping malls, so fret not!

 10. Use these basic Thai words to greet or say thanks!